facebookresearch/dino/README.md

 ```

 ### Vanilla DINO training :sauropod:
 Run DINO with DeiT-small network on a single node with 8 GPUs for 100 epochs with the following command.
-Training time is 1.75 day and the resulting checkpoint should reach ~69.3% on k-NN eval and ~73.8% on linear eval.
-We will shortly provide [training](/to/do) and [linear evaluation](/to/do) logs for this run to help reproducibility.
+Training time is 1.75 day and the resulting checkpoint should reach 69.3% on k-NN eval and ~73.8% on linear eval.
+We provide [training](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_vanilla_deitsmall16_log.txt) and [linear evaluation](/to/do) logs for this run to help reproducibility.
 ```
 python -m torch.distributed.launch --nproc_per_node=8 main_dino.py --arch deit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
 ```